-appzero packages enterprise applications for instant mobility appzero takes an application-centric approach to moving enterprise applications to and from any cloud.
-Unlike the machine-centric VM/VA approach, using appzero makes enterprise applications instantly and repeatably moveable without engineering or lock-in.
-(Note: See companion technical whitepaper for a more detailed product description.)
+AppZero packages enterprise applications for instant mobility

-In a nutshell: appzero packages up an application (Windows and Linux server; Windows desktop) ... for instant deployment with the simplicity of a copy ... which is made possible because the application has been preinstalled, preconfigured and encapsulated in a file that holds elements or items that the application may need to run well, but ... doesnotcontain a VM oran operating system (OS).
+AppZero takes an application-centric approach to moving enterprise applications to and from any cloud.
+Unlike the machine-centric VM/VA approach, using AppZero makes enterprise applications instantly and repeatedly moveable without engineering or lock-in.
+In a nutshell: AppZero packages up an application (Windows server) ... for instant deployment with the simplicity of a copy ... which is made possible because the application has been preinstalled, preconfigured and encapsulated in a file that holds elements or items that the application may need to run well, but ... does not contain a VM or an operating system (OS).
 The result is that fully configured applications can be instantly deployed at the click of a mouse.

-Because appzero packages an application with all it needs, but without an OS, the application can be freely moved anywhere that there is a machine- physical or virtual, in a datacenter or in any number of clouds - as long as there is a compatible OS running.
+Because AppZero packages an application with all it needs, but without an OS, the application can be freely moved anywhere that there is a machine- physical or virtual, in a datacenter or in any number of clouds - as long as there is a compatible OS running.
 Point and click for instant copy and move deployment.

 When the application runs, it is moderated by a light intercept layer that isolates the application from the OS.
-This layer redirects any modifications that are made to an application's artifacts (files, registry) keeping them contained in the appzero encapsulation file.
+This layer redirects any modifications that are made to an application's artifacts (files, registry) keeping them contained in the AppZero encapsulation file.